Predictive maintenance with D365Continue reading

 Connecting these intelligent systems with Dynamics 365 for Field Service allows businesses to move from a reactive to proactive model of maintenance.

-There are three basic strategies of equipment maintenance: reactive, preventative and predictive.
+There are three basic strategies of equipment maintenance: reactive, preventative and predictive maintenance.

 1. Reactive Maintenance